physicsturtle/physicsturtle_old/_calculus-II/unit2/trigonometric_substitution.md

 courseDisplay: Calculus II
 ---

-In this section, we will work to reduce complicated integrals to trigonometric integrals, which we explored in the last section.
+In this section, we will work to reduce complicated integrals to trigonometric integrals, which we explored in a previous section.
 For this section, recall the Pythagorean trigonometric identities:

 $$\sin^2 \theta + \cos^2\theta = 1,\qquad 1 + \tan^2\theta = \sec^2\theta.$$